ThiagoGonzalezz/ThiagoGonzalezz/README.md

 <h2> ⭐About Me</h2>

- - 🧑‍💻 I am a 21-year-old Computer Systems Engineering student at UTN FRBA, currently in my fourth year.
+ - 🧑‍💻 I am a 21-year-old Information Systems Engineering student at UTN FRBA, currently in my fourth year.
 Passionate about backend development, I am always eager to learn and improve my skills.

  - 💡 I consider myself dedicated, organized, and professional, with a strong problem-solving mindset.
 I enjoy tackling challenges, working on meaningful projects, and collaborating with others to create efficient and scalable solutions.